-DEAN TRENCH has resigned the chair of Divinity at King's College, London.
+DEAN TRENCH has resigned the chair of Divinity at

+King's College, London.

-THE KING OF DELHI AT THE CAPE .- On the 10th of March, the Governor of the Cape, Sir George Grey, in the course of his address to the Parliament, said :- "A correspondence will be laid before you detailing the reasons for which it is intended to detain the King of Delhi in confinement in British Caffraria.
-You will find from these papers that this is an isolated case, and that no intention exists of transporting prisoners from India to her Majesty's South African possessions."
+THE KING OF DELIH AT THE CAPE.-On the 10th of March, the Governor of the Cape, Sir George Grey, in the course of his address to the Parliament, said :- "A correspondence will be laid before you detailing the reasons for which it is intended to detain the King of Delhi in confinement in British Caffraria.
+You will find from these papers that this is an isolated case, and that no intention exists of transporting prisoners from India to her Majesty's South African possessions.

 THE CRYSTAL PALACE.-At a meeting of the Crystal Palace shareholders held on Wednesday, a resolution in favour of opening the building to shareholders on Sundays was adopted.
-A ballot was demanded, which will tak: place about the middle of the present month.
+A ballot was demanded, which will take place about the middle of the present month.
 The meeting was rather stormy.

-THE REV. ALFRED POOLE, whose name has recently been before the public in connexion with the alleged scandals in Belgravia, has lockged an appeal with the Archbishop against the decree of suspension pronounced against him by the Bishop of London.
+THE REV. ALFRED POOLE, whose name has recently been before the public in connexion with the alleged scandals in Belgravia, has lodged an appeal with the Archbishop against the decree of suspension pronounced against him by the Bishop of London.

-THE RESTORATION OF OUDE .- The adjourned general Court of Proprietors of the East India Company was held in Leadenhall-street on Wednesday, when Mr. Jones brought on his motion for the restoration of Oude to the native Royal family.
-Mr. Helps moved the previous question; but the vote was anticipated by a count-out.
+THE RESTORATION OF OUDE.-The adjourned general Court of Proprietors of the East India Company was held in Leadenhall-street on Wednesday, when Mr. Jones brought on his motion for the restoration of Oude to the native Royal family.
+Mr. Helps moved the railways.
+Your committee is of opinion that a rate of previous question; but the vote was anticipated by a

 SANITARY CONDITION OF PRINTING - OFFICES.
-Amongst those trades and professions opposed to the duration of life which are followed in the metropolis by large numbers of persons, few are more fatal than that from consumption amongst them is very large.
+Amongst those trades and professions opposed to the duration of life which are followed in the metropolis by large numbers of persons, few are more fatal than that of the compositor and printer.
+The number of deaths from consumption amongst them is very large.
 Those who have visited some of the London printing-offices, which have been adapted for this purpose from oldfashioned dwelling-houses, will not for a moment doubt that the deaths and loss of health are to be attributed to the ill condition of the atmosphere, produced by overcrowding the space, and setting at defiance all sanitary principles.
 Nor are the editors and correctors of the press in many cases better accommodated.
 Men well aware of the danger are shut into closets, partitioned off from the ill-ventilated space, and little larger than full-sized coffins!
-Sketches of some of these literary dens, in which are accommodated men who are earnestly working to elevate the taste and improve the condition of the community, would astonish many readers.
+Sketches of some of these literary dens, in which are accommodated men who are carnestly working to elevate the taste and improve the condition of the community, would astonish many readers.
 Changes for the better have either been made or are in progress in various quarters.
-Much, however, that is bad remains to be altered; and taking the whole of the sanitary arrangements that have been provided for those engaged fects sufficient to account as clearly for the loss of life in printing-offices as in the barracks of the metropolis.-
+Much, however, that is bad remains to be altered; and taking the whole of the sanitary arrangements that have been provided for those engaged in the printing profession in a mass, there remain defects sufficient to account as clearly for the loss of life in printing-onlices as in the barracks of the metropolis,-